-ABOUT US
+ABOUT us

 Hi!
-I’m Anne Voss, MS, PT.
+I’m Anne Voss, MPT.

-My passion is helping children!
-I’ve been working as a pediatric physical therapist since 1999.
-My 24 years of experience has been in a variety of settings, including acute care and long term rehab in a children’s hospital, outpatient clinics, school-based and early intervention.
-I have continued training in torticollis and plagiocephaly management, reflex and sensory integration, myofascial release, infant massage, Kinesiotaping and concussion management.
-Having this well rounded experience gives me a unique perspective on treating infants and children.
-I’m an expert in motor development both in typically developing children and in those children who have neurological, orthopedic and genetic conditions.
-I believe every child is on a different path, moving at their own pace, and that each milestone they meet should be celebrated!
+Helping children move, grow, and thrive is my passion!
+I’ve been a pediatric physical therapist since 1999, working in a variety of settings—including acute care and long-term rehab in a children’s hospital, outpatient clinics, school-based therapy, and early intervention.
+Over the years, I’ve pursued advanced training in torticollis and plagiocephaly management, reflex and sensory integration, early intervention gait, TASES, and Kinesiotaping.
+This diverse experience gives me a unique perspective in treating infants and children, and I specialize in motor development for both typically developing children and those with neurological, orthopedic, and genetic conditions.

 A portrait of Anne Voss, the founder of Steady Strides.